Michael Pittman Jr. Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Recent Performances

-- In last week's matchup with the Cardinals, Pittman reeled in eight passes for 82 yards while being targeted 12 times.
+- Against the Cardinals last week, Pittman was targeted 12 times and totaled 82 yards on eight receptions.

-- Over his last three outings, Pittman has caught 15 passes on 25 targets for 166 yards, averaging 55.3 yards per game.
+- Over his last three outings, Pittman has caught 15 passes for 166 yards.
+He was targeted 25 times, and averaged 55.3 yards per game.

 Pittman's Indianapolis Teammates